porsager/postgres/README.md

 ## File query `sql.file(path, [args], [options]) -> Promise`

-Using an `sql` file for a query.
+Using an `.sql` file for a query.
 The contents will be cached in memory so that the file is only read once.

 ```js